Settling your child

 What you can do to support your child to settle?

-Glen Education kindergartens will commence the year with staggered starts (see your kindergarten schedule for further details), enabling children to gradually build up the length of time they spend when starting, gaining both experience and confidence with their new environment, peers and educators.
+Glen Education kindergartens will commence 2024 with staggered starts (half day sessions) for the first two weeks of the kindergarten year, enabling children to gradually build up the length of time they spend when starting, gaining both experience and confidence with their new environment, peers and educators.
+To view our orientation program 2024, view our orientation page Orientation Program 2024

 If your child speaks another language at home it is important to share key words in this language to support communication.